mslavescut8c/turbonomic-community-scripts/README.md

     •	DIAG_PATH="PATH/TO/DIAG/FOLDER” – Leave the quotes in place.

-2. Rename the script to Gen_Diags_And_Copy.sh or whatever name you are comfortable with
-3. Upload the script to the Turbo Instance OVA
+2. Upload the script to the Turbo Instance OVA
-4. Run the script to test the process
+3. Run the script to test the process
-5. Schedule a Cron Job
+4. Schedule a Cron Job

 **Script Steps**